-Open your autoexec.bat and add the line: set path=%path%;C:\texbin .
-(This will preserve any pre-existing path statements in your autoexec.bat, but will also work if your autoexec is empty to start with.)
+Open your autoexec.bat and add the line: set path=%path%;C:\texbin to the end of the file.
+(This will preserve any pre-existing path statements in your autoexec.bat, but will also work if the file is empty to start with.)
 Save the change and reboot.